Keeping Pothos in Water: The Pros and Cons

 - No need to worry about overwatering or underwatering

-- No need to worry about root rot
+- And no need to worry about root rot

 What attracts most of us to grow a plant in water is that it seems simple and straightforward.